 They Talk About Dating Other People

 matchmaker and CEO of Exclusive Matchmaking, they may just see you as a friend.
 “Keep in mind, this doesn’t mean that they don’t like you as a person, but it does mean you should start to move on,” Trombetti says.
 If they do this frequently, they may be giving you subtle hints that they’re not interested in taking things to the next level.

-2. They Never Initiate Contact
+They Never Initiate Contact

 Some people are just bad at texting and calling.
 You shouldn't judge someone's interest in you based on that alone.
 But if you're the one who's always initiating the conversation, you may want to take a step back for a bit and see what happens.
 People who like you will want to talk to you.
 If your crush can’t even check in with you after some time, they may not be interested in pursuing anything too serious with you right now.
 It may take some time for you to make this realization, but once you do,